OctopusDeploy/docs/docs/deployment-examples/docker-containers/docker-run-with-networking.md

 ![](images/my-docker-host.png "width=500")

 3. Install and configure Docker Engine [on your Ubuntu machine](https://docs.docker.com/engine/install/ubuntu).
-4. *Optionally*, configure a Docker Group and grant Octopus the ability to [command the Docker Daemon as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+4. *Optionally*, configure a Docker Group and grant Octopus the ability to [manage the Docker Daemon as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 You should now be ready to deploy Docker containers to your Ubuntu machine using Octopus Deploy.